 Doing workshops on other members' photos is a great way to practice your post-processing skills and is generally appreciated by other members.

 5. Members interacting among themselves

-- The e-mail firstname.lastname@example.org is available for those who feel offended by a critique received.
-In such cases, an advisory board of 3 members plus the Admins will deliberate the most appropriate solution for each case.
+The Contact form is available for those who feel offended by a critique received.
+In such cases, the PF Association board will deliberate the most appropriate solution for each case.